Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory

 \subsection{Requirements}

-Given the scope and the threat model, any given solution needs to have the following requirements: \begin{enumerate}[label=R\arabic*] \item It should enforce access control per process and not per host, ensuring the \textit{principle of least privilege}. \item The solution needs to operate independently of the OS, so that isolation remains intact even if the OS is compromised, \textit{thereby minimizing the TCB}. \item The design must scale to large number of hosts and processes with \textit{low metadata footprint} and small per-access overhead. \item Allow dynamic creation/teardown of \textit{shared} memory ranges and policy changes across processes. \end{enumerate}
+Given the scope and the threat model, any given solution needs to have the following requirements: \begin{enumerate}[label=R\arabic*] \item It should enforce both horizontal and vertical access-control to ensure the \textit{principle of least privilege}. \item The solution needs to operate independently of the OS, so that isolation remains intact even if the OS is compromised, \textit{thereby minimizing the TCB}. \item The design must scale with \textit{low metadata footprint} and small per-access overhead. \item Allow dynamic creation/teardown of \textit{shared} memory ranges and policy changes across processes. \end{enumerate}